Italy's Renzi triumphs in EU vote as Grillo loses ground

 A separate projection by the EMG institute for La7 television put the PD on 41.6 percent, the 5-Star Movement on 21.7 percent and Forza Italia on 15.8 percent.

-The result is set to be one of the best ever achieved by an Italian centre-left party and a triumph for the 39-year-old Renzi, who took power three months ago by forcing out his low key predecessor Enrico Letta in a party coup and pledging an ambitious reform programme.
+The result is set to be one of the best ever achieved by an Italian centrer-left party and a triumph for the 39-year-old Renzi, who took power three months ago by forcing out his low key predecessor Enrico Letta in a party coup and pledging an ambitious reform program.

 A masterful television performer with a direct, rapid-fire way of speaking that contrasts starkly with the opaque language of many older Italian politicians, Renzi, the former mayor of Florence, had never before fought an election at the national level.